idearik/idn-rev-project/_posts/2020-05-27-climax-review.md

 ---
 You may know, or at least heard, what an acid trip is.
 But, do you know what it *really* feels like if you take it for real?
 Well, Climax will show you how it is.

-Climax is a story that loosely based on a true event about a dance troupe doing an after-party after a dance rehearsal.
+Climax is a story that based on a true event about a dance troupe doing an after-party after a dance rehearsal.
 However, things went south after all of them drink a drug-laced sangria (an alcoholic beverage from Spain).
 The nightmare begins.

 It opens with a woman dragging her bloody body in the snow while screaming in agony.
 Then, the credit rolls.
 From this opening itself we know right away, that we will witness something weird.